aineon/velvet-goldmine/TESTING.md

     - Carousel arrows can be used to move the carousel left or right
     - Each cell is a link to that category/subcategory
     - When clicked user is redirected to that page
+    - Only visible on medium or larger devices
 - **_Page Title_**:
     - Displays the name of the current page
 - **_Breadcrumbs_**: